 The results for Pico laser treatment in Singapore will not be immediate, and usually appear gradually for the next few weeks after treatment.
 That is why we usually have some time given in between treatments to allow for your skin to heal and regenerate.
 For most patients, visible results can be seen 2-3 weeks after the first session and will continue to improve until all treatment sessions are completed.
 It also depends on your age, skin condition, and skin cell turnover cycle.

 Age and Skin Condition

-Mature skin also may take more time to see visible results, since ageing skin has had more time to decrease in collagen and elastin content.
-The regeneration process of collagen and elastin in the skin after the laser treatment may need more time and more sessions to stimulate enough for effects to be seen.
-This also means that younger patients who already have a greater baseline of more abundant collagen/elastin resources will be able to see results faster than those with mature skin.
+Mature skin also may take more time to see visible results.
+Younger patients who already have a greater baseline of more abundant collagen/elastin resources will be able to see results faster than those with mature skin.

 Skin conditions which are heavily scarred or have deep wrinkles may also take more time to see results, for the same reasons of needing more time for collagen regeneration.
 Since the PicoCare laser cannot completely erase scar tissue, you may also need to consider other treatment options to supplement your care such as Botox or face fillers.

 → All these factors can mean that it may take 3-4 weeks and more sessions to start seeing visible results compared to the general 2-3 weeks rule.